Elmwood Park Public Schools: Administration

 Tom Egan was appointed as fiscal monitor in August 2013 by Secretary of Education Christopher Cerf to address a persistent imbalance in the district's finances, which ended in deficit for two consecutive school years.
 Egan was replaced by Angela DeSimone in January 2015.

-Board of Education
+Board of education

-The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
+The district's board of education is composed of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.